Next-Generation Sequencing and Single-Cell Technology: What’s the Difference?

-However, one easy distinction is that single cell genomics & technology involves the whole cell, whereas next generation sequencing only involves one piece of the cell (DNA or RNA sequencing analysis).
-This is, again, too simple of an analysis to be accurate, but will do as a brief introduction to the two.
+However, one easy distinction is that single-cell genomics & technology involves the whole cell, whereas next-generation sequencing only involves one piece of the cell (DNA or RNA sequencing analysis).
+This is, again, too simple of analysis to be accurate, but it will do as a brief introduction to the two.

 Next-Generation Sequencing and Single-Cell Technology